 Creating too many profiles and covering all this ground is very ineffective way of spending your time.
 Trying to do too many things at the same time equals you losing focus.
 The results will not be positive nor productive and you will not get any closer to reaching your objectives or your goals.
 You have experienced that when setting up an account at a new social media platform doesn’t automatically get you anywhere.
 You have zero followers and zero reach.
-A lot of time and effort spent on the platforms is actually needed to get the momentum going and nobody has enough time in a day to cover multiple social media site.
+Having a minor amount of influence on a large amount of inactive social media profiles is not something to write home about or something that will give you more traffic or more revenue.

 Don’t be platform dependent.
+Facebook might be big, but it is not the only place where people interested in what you do spend their time online.
 Do not over commit to one platform.
 Diversify your social media presence.
+There may be platforms willing to dethrone Facebook by helping sites and brands reach their audience better.
 Go other places where your people are.
 This could be on other social media sites.
 This could be on forums.
 Could be on sites like Reddit and StumbleUpon.
-Facebook might be big, but it is not the only place where people interested in what you do spend their time online.

-There may be platforms willing to dethrone Facebook by helping sites and brands reach their audience better.
 Explore Twitter and see how that works for you.
 What about Tumblr?
 Check out Google+.
 There are no organic content reach restrictions and activity on there could have benefits for your search engine rankings.
 LinkedIn’s publishing platform is another interesting option.
 Evaluate which of the platforms you feel can help you get the best results.
 Use these platforms as vehicles to reach a new audience and help you drive people to your site where you can build a large following that you fully own and control.

 Is there a need for a social media manager these days?